norcams/docs-enduser/docs/known-issues.rst

 Follow these steps to fix the issue:

 #.
-We have a Debian 12 instance that has no network connectivity:
+We have a Debian 12 instance with no network connectivity:

    .. figure:: images/debian12-failed-image-01.png
       :align: center